Print

 Instructions

-1. Add diced beef to a large bowl.
-Sprinkle the beef with a big pinch of salt, and then add the flour.
+1. Add the diced beef to a large bowl.
+Sprinkle the beef with a big pinch of salt, then add the flour.
 Toss to coat until the flour is evenly distributed on the meat.
 Set aside.

 6. Carefully pour the mixture into the slow cooker.
 Add in the potatoes and carrots and stir the mixture with a wooden spoon until it’s well combined.